Edit Blog Post

 Published: July 23rd 2019

 Today we have booked a train ride to Ghent in Belgium.
-We both think that it feels really amazing to be able to take a day trip to another country, which is a real novelty for us.
+We both think that it feels really special to be able to take a day trip to another country, which is a real novelty for us.
 It might be possible to do this from Melbourne, but you’d only get to spend much time in the other country during daylight hours if you happened to pick New Zealand, or possibly Papua New Guinea, and you’d still spend most of the day travelling.
 I don’t think I’ve ever met anyone who’s done this.
 I suppose you might contemplate going to Papua New Guinea for the day, if for no other reason than to avoid having to stay there overnight.
 Papua New Guinea is apparently a very dangerous place.
-I don’t think Belgium is dangerous.
+I don’t sense from anything we've read that Belgium's dangerous.

 We get off at Ghent and follow our noses across a canal into the old part of the town.
 We’d read that the old part of Ghent is one of best preserved medieval towns in the whole of Europe, and the buildings surrounding the first square we walk into do indeed look very old and well preserved.
 It is very cute.
-The only slightly off putting thing is that the square is full of ferris wheels and other similar fairground attractions, which do tend to detract from the scene slightly.
-They don’t look like
+The only slightly off-putting thing is that the square is full of ferris wheels and other similar fairground paraphernalia, which does tend to detract from the scene slightly.
+They

 We decide to go our separate ways for a while so that I can get my ration of churches and towers for the day, and Issy can get her ration of shopping.
 It’s important that we don’t get these activities confused.
 If Issy went Church visiting while I went shopping the mostly likely result would be that we would both fall asleep standing up.